ThomasSiby/Gas_adsorption_on_2D_materials/README.md

+### Siby Thomas, Felix Mayr, Ajith Kulangara Madam and Alessio Gagliardi.
+Machine learning and DFT investigation of CO, CO2 and CH4 adsorption on pristine and defective two-dimensional magnesene.

 # What is in here:
 - notebooks to load the structure files (found in data) and match them to the table including the features from `Mg_data_for_ML.fixed.xlsx` (`convert-vasp.ipynb`).
 In the 'Mg_data_for_ML.fixed.xlsx file', \